cs3org/OCM-API/IETF-RFC.md

     - `must-exchange-token` requires the recipient to exchange the given `sharedSecret` via a signed HTTPS request to the Sending Server's {tokenEndPoint} [RFC6749].
-    This MAY be used if the recipient provider exposes the `exchange-token` capability.
+    This MAY be used if the Sending Server exposes the `exchange-token` capability and `tokenEndPoint`, and MUST be included when the Receiving Server advertises `token-exchange` in criteria.
   - OPTIONAL size (integer)
     The size of the resource to be transferred, useful especially in case of `datatx` access type.